thegiftofgabes/fantasypunk-netlify/content/quickstart/_06-basic-moves.md

 On a miss, **brace yourself**.

-## Be Careful
+## Be Cautious

-When you are **careful**, choose 1 key to set your intentions and describe how you hope to achieve them through words or deeds.
+When you are **cautious**, choose 1 key to set your intentions and describe how you hope to achieve them through words or deeds.
 Roll the dice as established.

 Keys:
 - respect, watch, learn;